Research

 Improvement-Focused Causal Recourse.

-Together with Gunnar König and Moritz Grosse-Wentrup, I argue that many counterfactual explanations enable users to game systems rather than improve their qualifications, and show how causal knowledge can support meaningful recourse.
+We argue that many counterfactual explanations enable users to game systems rather than improve their qualifications.
+Consequently, we show how causal knowledge can support meaningful recourse.

 Explainable AI

-My work on explainable AI examines the goals, limitations, and conceptual foundations of interpretability methods and explanation techniques.
+My work on explainable AI examines the conceptual foundations of explanation techniques.
+I provide critiques of common misconceptions as well as philosophically motivated technical contributions.

 -